BA (Hons) Business Management with LawSouthwark Campus

 - Professional accreditation - The School has Centre of Excellence status with the IOEE, in recognition of our entrepreneurial culture and leading-edge practice.

 - Outstanding facilities and access to the software widely used in industry: Bloomberg, SAGE, FAME, Nvivo and SPSS.

 - The opportunity to complete your third year in a paid professional work placement.

-- You could study in Europe during the first semester of the second year, with semester abroad opportunities in the USA or Australia too.
+- You could study in Europe during the second semester of the second year, with semester abroad opportunities in the USA or Australia too.

 During the course, you'll develop a detailed understanding of the British legal system and its impact on businesses and commercial transactions.
 This course covers contract law, market power and competition, intellectual property, commercial law, trade and commerce, business ethics and legal business management.